adamharrison/straightforward-c-project-standard/README.md

 This document outlines a project structure for C(++) programs and libraries that allows for easy interoperability with compilers, build-systems, and linking programs.
-There are five levels of the standard, each with a more severe degree of simplicity.
+There are six levels of the standard, each with a more severe degree of simplicity.

 ## Introduction